Chiamh/meta-omics-nf/README.md

 Why is it preferable to perform functional annotations using unpaired despite paired-end data?
 [Read this.](https://github.com/biobakery/humann#humann-30-and-paired-end-sequencing-data)

 * decont/DNA (for metagenomes) or decont/RNA (for metatranscriptomes)
     * These folders contain decontaminated reads in fastq.gz format.
-Decontamination means adapter removal, host read removal, rRNA removal (for MTX) and optional de-duplication (for MTX)
+Decontamination means adapter removal, host read removal, rRNA removal (for MTX) and de-duplication (for MTX).
+These steps are on by default, but are optional.

 * kraken2_out/DNA
     * \*kraken2.out : Kraken2 [raw output](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#standard-kraken-output-format) with taxonomic classification for each read.